jacksavagecode/BasketballDataCenter/README.md

 ## Data for Database

 The following data is required for the database to predict game outcomes and calculate win probabilities.
-The data includes key performance indicators (KPIs) for each team, such as offensive and defensive performance, home and away records, and overall team performance.
+It contains key performance metrics for each NBA team, such as offensive and defensive performance, home and away records, and overall team performance.

 | TeamId | TeamName       | OffensiveHomePPG | OffensiveAwayPPG | DefensiveHomePPG | DefensiveAwayPPG | HomeRecord | AwayRecord | TotalRecord | Streak |
 |--------|----------------|------------------|------------------|------------------|------------------|------------|------------|-------------|--------|